nathanin/pad/ReadMe.md

 * [medium](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0)

 #### License
-MIT license ?
+MIT license ? the free use with citation one.
-Free use/modification for research and academic purposes, with citation.